Aathanka: Plot

-Raghu (Anant Nag) is a serious man without visible emotions and lives life hiding some kind of deep pain inside him.
+Raghu (Anant Nag) is a serious man without visible emotions and lives his life hiding some kind of deep pain inside him.
 However, this changes when he meets Vani (Vinaya Prasad) at a marriage party of their common friend.
-Both fall in love and as their love blossoms, Raghu visibly is now full of life and happy.
+Both fall in love and as their love blossoms, Raghu is visibly full of life and happy.
 They decide to get married.
 They are living a happy married life until one day Abhilasha shows up at their door step while Raghu is not at home and explains to Vani that Raghu is a very dangerous man and that Vani's life is in danger.
 Vani discredits this, but as days go by she gets suspicious of Raghu's behaviour and starts wondering why Raghu does not talk about his past.
 Some accidental events like Raghu forgetting to switch off the kitchen gas stove, makes Vani even more suspicious and she comes to a conclusion that Raghu is indeed attempting to murder her and make it look like an accident.

-Vani meets Abhilasha in secret, where Abhilasha explains that Raghu was married earlier to a woman named Geetha (Anjana).
-Raghu murdered his wife Geetha and made it look like an accident.
-And just a few days earlier had taken out a large Life Insurance in the name of Geetha.
-Vani is now convinced that Raghu murdered his first wife Geetha to cash the Insurance money.
-Vani moves out of Raghu's home, despite Raghu pleading to her that Abhilasha is mentally ill and has made all this stuff up.
+Vani meets Abhilasha secretly, where Abhilasha explains that Raghu was married earlier to a woman named Geetha (Anjana).
+Raghu murdered his wife Geetha and made it look like an accident and that just a few days before that, he had taken out a large life insurance policy in the name of Geetha.
+Vani is now convinced that Raghu murdered his first wife Geetha to cash the insurance money.
+Vani moves out of Raghu's home, despite Raghu pleading with her that Abhilasha is mentally ill and has made all this stuff up.